u1201441/CS3500_SpaceWars/README.md

-This is a very simple space shooting game with network capability (both network and client included.)
+This is a very simple space shooting game with network capability (both server and client included.)
 This project was a collaboration between Chris Jones and John Jacobson for the CS3500 course project in Fall 2018 semester at University of Utah.